AarjavPatni/zk-graph-engine/README.md

 - [ ]  **Verbose Logging**: Configurable logging for debugging and monitoring purposes.

+## Assumptions

+This implementation assumes the following design decisions:

+- Addition and multiplication overflow errors shouldn't panic but return `None` instead, along with an error log message.
+- Division by zero should panic with a clear error message.

 ## Usage

 Will be updated once the library is published.